2X MATCH: Leave your mark. Join the Evelyn H. Lauder Legacy Society with your bequest for research.

 Progress Thus Far

 The immune system is comprised of several types of immune cells that perform different functions, both tumor promoting and tumor fighting.
 Dr. Welm and her colleagues are testing the hypothesis that sfRON plays an important role in suppressing anti-tumor immunity by interfering with immune cell differentiation and the production of “T-helper cells” that enhance host immunity.
-In laboratory experiments, the combination of RON kinase inhibitors and immunotherapy agents shifted immune cell differentiation to more favorable T-helper cells.
+In laboratory experiments, the combination of currently available RON kinase inhibitors and immunotherapy agents shifted immune cell differentiation to more favorable T-helper cells.
 Dr. Welm has developed laboratory models that recapitulate the metastatic tumor environment for use in ongoing studies.

 What’s next